danschlz/danschulz.github.io/index.md

 layout: home
 ---

-I find pretty much everything interesting but can’t get over the feeling that we’re living in a golden era where humanity’s greatest achievements in art and science are widely accessible and often free.
+I find pretty much everything interesting, but can’t get over the feeling that we’re living in a golden era where humanity’s greatest achievements in art and science are widely accessible and often free.
 It seems like such a gift that [it’s almost suspicious](https://en.wikipedia.org/wiki/Anthropic_principle).
 I worry a lot about going through life without at least making an effort to appreciate the best of the best.

 Below are links to a few of the things I spend my free time on.